All Products

 Note

-• The IP addresses used by SLB for health checks are within the 100.64.0.0/10 CIDR block.
-Therefore, make sure that you add 100.64.0.0/10 to the rule.
+• The SLB health check addresses are in the 100.64.0.0/10 CIDR block.
+Therefore, you must add 100.64.0.0/10 to the allowed list.

 kubectl run busybox --rm -ti --labels="access=true" --image=busybox /bin/sh

-Access the nginx Service:
+Access the nginx service:

 wget 47.110.XX.XX